Responsive Image Banner

 Discover Battery has increased production capacity by 50% at its plant in Vietnam.
 (Image: Discover Battery)

-Canadian battery manufacturer Discover Battery has boosted its production capacity in Vietnam and aims to increase the penetration of dry cell AMG batteries in the European and worldwide MEWP market.
+Canadian battery manufacturer Discover Battery has boosted its production capacity in Vietnam and aims to increase the penetration of dry cell AGM batteries in the European and worldwide MEWP market.

 The company, which also has production plants in China and South Korea, has increased by 50% the capacity of its Dong Nai facility in Vietnam, which now has an annual capacity of 750MWh.
 Discover can now ship 1 million lead acid batteries each month.

-The plant, which opened in 2015, produces the company’s full range of AMG batteries used in aerial work platforms, from 6V to 12V and up to 390Ah.
+The plant, which opened in 2015, produces the company’s full range of AGM batteries used in aerial work platforms, from 6V to 12V and up to 390Ah.

 The investment in Vietnam aims to secure a stable and responsive supply chain for its OEM and rental customers, giving them the option to buy from Vietnam rather than China, “which is the current trend and demand in the geopolitical landscape”, said the company.